 Trimble SPS850 / SPS855 GNSS

 Trimble SPS850 through SPS855 look the same on the outside.
 IP67 rated sealed receivers with internal batteries, yellow paint.
 Internal radio options and Bluetooth.

 The Trimble NetR9 GNSS is grey and color and otherwise looks like the SPS85x, but does not offer an internal radio.
 The NetR9 was designed for office installations and is compatible with Access 2017, though we have not tested it as of yet.

 The Trimble NetRs receiver was the first to go online, but was difficult to set up and was a GPS receiver only.
 Additionally the NetRS is not a field receiver and does not have an internal radio.
 This receiver has a Linux operating system.
 Unless you are already familiar with these, our recommendation is to stay clear of the NetRS because of how difficult it is to get set up.

-This article was originally written in 2016 and updated in April, 2020.
+This article was updated in April, 2020.
 We put forth our best efforts to ensure accuracy of information listed.
 Please use this information as an additional guide to help you make a decision.